 Twig brings a more powerful templating language to Commerce.
 Simple conditionals, loops and includes are all possible in Twig, which would become a rather complicated set of snippets and chunks with the standard MODX parser.

 As templates are stored in files, they're also much easier to include in version control compared to chunks.

 The Twig for Template Designers documentation is a good starting point if you haven't worked with Twig before.
 It may be a bit of a learning curve at first, but if you're comfortable with the MODX templating it wont take you long to learn the Twig conventions.

 Yes, to select organisations that meet our requirements we will offer up to 50% off on a Commerce license.
 For the process and requirements, see the Commerce Pricing.

 Should I migrate my SimpleCart store to Commerce?

 If you're happy with SimpleCart, you can continue to use it.
-We'll still support it, so you don't have to migrate just because we've got something shiny and new.
+We'll still support it until at least May 2020, so you don't have to migrate just because we've got something shiny and new.

-If you're doing a redesign or rebuild of a previously SimpleCart-powered shop, we would recommend looking into the differences (see the documentation for a summary) and determining whether SimpleCart, Commerce, or both are the best match for your store.
+If you're doing a redesign or rebuild of a previously SimpleCart-powered shop, we do recommend looking at Commerce as a replacement.

 Does Commerce support multiple currencies?